Rdfc99/projectcluster/README.md

 ## Author
 Renuka Fernandez
 ## License
-MIT License - see LICENSE file for details
+CC-BY-4.0 - see LICENSE file for details